wp-plugins/woocommerce-product-sort-and-display/readme.txt

 * Enable/Disable a visual separator between each Product Category group of products.
 * WYSIWYG separator style editor.
 * Set padding in px above and below the separator.

+= Lite Version Support =

+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
+Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.

 = Pro Version Upgrade =